 Neighbourhood Link offers a variety of workshops to help prepare for job search.
 Workshop topics include; fundamentals of computer and the Internet, social media, résumé and cover letter writing, current labour market information, job search techniques and strategies, networking, and interview skills.
 Workshops are designed to provide practical skills to help clients succeed in obtaining suitable employment.

+Due to precautions from Toronto Public Health and the Province regarding COVID-19 and social distancing, all our workshops will be online.
 Clients must pre-register for all workshops.
-The events calendar on the Employment Services home page list upcoming dates and times at which these workshops are provided.
+The events calendar list upcoming dates and times at which these workshops are provided.

 This hands-on comprehensive workshop is designed to make beginners comfortable with computer usage; and to set the foundation for making them ready to start an independent job search process.
 The workshop provides training in areas such as: using the mouse, opening and closing programs, organizing files and creating basic documents.
 The goal of the workshop is to provide participants with enhanced skills that can be utilized while conducting a job search.